csvspecs/csv-numerics/README.md

 ## What about Not A Number (NaN)?

-A CSV <3 Numberics reader / parser also lets you configure a list of values that get auto-converted to `NaN`, that is, Not A Number.
+A CSV <3 Numerics reader / parser lets you configure a list of values that get auto-converted to `NaN`, that is, Not A Number.
 Example: